 An exempt project’s tax-exempt purpose should be crystal clear.
 We love getting calls from potential clients with exciting ideas.
 However, surprisingly often, we are in a position which we do not enjoy of letting the caller know that as exciting as their idea is, it does not qualify for tax-exemption.

-There are 28 different exemptions under Code Section 501, the most popular of which is Section 501(c)(3).
-If the corporation plans to qualify for tax-exemption under Section 501(c)(3), the articles must limit the corporation’s activities to permissible tax-exempt purposes.
-Tax exempt purposes include:
+There are 29 different exemptions under Code Section 501, the most popular of which is Section 501(c)(3).
+If a nonprofit corporation plans to qualify for tax-exemption under Section 501(c)(3), the articles of incorporation must limit its activities to a permissible tax-exempt purpose.
+Tax exempt purposes under 501(c)(3) include:

 - testing for public safety,

 - to foster national or international amateur sports competition, or